mistryvinay/hubot-symphony-scripts/README.md

 These are a collection of scripts for hubot, a chat bot for your company.

 There is a new system for distributing scripts, and adding them to your own hubot.
-Locate the appropriate script in the hubot-scripts organization or on npm tagged as hubot-scripts, and follow the script's documentation.
+Locate the appropriate script in the [hubot-scripts organization](https://github.com/hubot-scripts) or on [npm tagged as *hubot-scripts*](https://www.npmjs.org/browse/keyword/hubot-scripts), and follow the script's documentation.
 In general, this will be something like:

 Add a line to external-scripts.json
 Add a line to package.json
 Add environment variables, depending on the script Discovering

-Installing
+## Installing

 Once you have Hubot installed, you should already have hubot-scripts installed.
 Check package.json to be sure.
 If that is the case, you update hubot-scripts.json to list any scripts from this repository you want to load.
 The default hubot-scripts.json looks like: